Al Suomi: Hockey career

 For the 1934–35 season, Suomi was a member of the Chicago Baby Ruth team of the United States Amateur Hockey Association league, participating in two playoff games and scoring a total of two goals.
-The team was designed as a marketing gimmick for the Curtis Candy Company, and played before all of the Chicago Black Hawk games in order to increase their attendance.
+The team was designed as a marketing gimmick for the Curtis Candy Company and played before all of the Chicago Black Hawk games to increase their attendance.
 While Suomi made the team, his two friends were rejected and they returned to Minnesota.
-For the next season, from 1935–36, he was called to Michigan and joined the Detroit Tool Shop of the Michigan-Ontario Hockey League.
+For the next season, from 1935 to 1936, he was called to Michigan, and joined the Detroit Tool Shop of the Michigan-Ontario Hockey League.
 He was offered an opportunity to try out for the 1936 Olympic ice hockey team for the United States, but his past association led him to be rejected for being too professional.
 He played 17 regular season games for the Detroit Tool Shop, scoring eight goals and five assists for a total of 13 points.
 During the regular season, he had six penalty minutes.
 In addition, he played in four playoff games, scoring one assist.

 In 1936 Suomi, along with other MOHL players, took jobs in Denver, Colorado.
 Unlike the others, however, he received an invitation to try out for the Chicago Black Hawks, which he accepted despite threats of a lawsuit from his employer.
 In another marketing ploy, Black Hawk owner Frederic McLaughlin had benched all the Canadian players on his team and declared his intentions to field a team that consisted entirely of individuals born in the United States.
 The 1936–37 was Suomi's sole season in the National Hockey League.
 He played five games with the Black Hawks, but scored no points, and, after four wins and one loss, Suomi and the other Americans were let go and replaced with the professionals.

 According to some statistics, Suomi spent the remainder of the 1936–37 season with the Michigan-Ontario Hockey League's Detroit Pontiacs.
-Over the span of 20 games, he scored only two points, but spent 14 minutes in the penalty box.
+Throughout 20 games, he scored only two points but spent 14 minutes in the penalty box.
 In a 2002 interview, however, he denied having ever played for the team.
 His last season in hockey was with the Chicago Hornets of the Arena Hockey League.

 Later life

 After the ArHL folded in 1940, Suomi began refereeing, but soon gave it up.
 He then worked as a welder and electrician and was not called to serve in World War II.
 He later founded "Al's Hardware", eventually to be run by his children, in Countryside, Illinois.
 As of 2007, he was the last surviving member of the team.
-Following the death of Louis Holmes in March 2010, he became the oldest living former NHL player, a title that he held until his death at the age of 100 on September 23, 2014.
+Following the death of Louis Holmes in March 2010, he became the oldest living former NHL player, a title that he held until his death on September 23, 2014, a month before his 101st birthday.